-The programming conventions for the four types of SVC routines are summarized in Figure 12.
+The programming conventions for the four types of SVC routines are summarized in Figure 14.
 Details about many of the conventions are in the reference notes that follow.
 The notes are referred to by the numbers in the last column of the figure.
 If a reference note for a convention does not pertain to a specific type of SVC routine, that type is indicated by an asterisk.

-Conventions Type 1 Type 2 Type 3 Туре 4 Reference Code Part of resident control program Yes Yes No No Size of routine Any Any Any Any Reenterable routine Yes Yes Yes Yes 1 Refreshable routine No No Yes Yes 2 Locking requirements Yes No No No 3 Entry point Must be the f be on a doub Number of routine Numbers assigned to your SVC routines should be in descending order from 255 through 200 Name of routine IGCnnn IGCnnn IGC00nnn IGCssnnn 4 Register contents at entry time Registers 3, 4, 5, 6, 7, and 14 contain communication pointers; registers 0, 1, 13, and 15 are parameter registers 5 May contain relocatable data Yes Yes No No 6 Supervisor request block (SVRB) size No SVRB exists 200 200 200 7 May issue WAIT macro instruction No Yes Yes Yes 8 May issue XCTL macro instruction No No No Yes 9 May pass control to what other types of SVC routines None Any Any Any 10 Type of linkage with other SVC routines Not Applicable 11 Exit from SVC routine + Branch using return register 14 12 Method of abnormal termination ABTERM ABEND Recovery overy FRR ESTAE or FRR 13
+Conventions Type 1 Туре 2 Туре 3 Type 4 Reference Code Part of resident control program Yes Yes No , No Size of routine Any Any Any Any Reenterable routine Yes Yes Yes Yes 1 Refreshable routine No No Yes Yes 2 Locking requirements Yes No No No 3 Entry point irst byte of the ro eword boundary outine or load mo dule, and must Number of routine Numbers assigned to your SVC routines should be in descending order from 255 through 200 Name of routine Name of routine IGCnnn IGC00nnn IGCssnnn 4 Register contents at entry time Registers 3, 4, 5, 6, 7, and 14 contain communication pointers; registers 0, 1, 13, and 15 are parameter registers 5 Supervisor request block (SVRB) size No SVRB exists 200 200 200 7 May issue WAIT macro instruction No Yes Yes Yes 8 May issue XCTL macro instruction No No No Yes 9 May pass control to what other types of SVC routines None Any Any Any 10 Type of linkage with other SVC routines Not Issue supervisor call (SVC) instruction Applicable 11 Exit from SVC routine Branch using return register 14 12 Method of abnormal termination ABTERM ABEND Recovery FRR ESTAE or FRR 13